Symphony Messaging Dev Docs

 Spring Boot Integration

 Note that for this tutorial, we've configured our bot project using the Spring Boot integration provided out of the box by the BDK.
-When generating your bot using the Symphony Generator, simply select 'Spring Boot' when prompted to 'Select Your Framework'.
+When generating your bot using the Symphony Messaging Generator, simply select 'Spring Boot' when prompted to 'Select Your Framework'.

 1. Dive into the Code

 The BDK is a library of tools and intelligent API bindings that provides an ultra simplified configuration and authentication setup, intuitive message and room management, customizable message templating, and a new activities API that makes it easy to facilitate bot workflows.
-The BDK and bot project generated by the Symphony Generator makes it super easy to get started!
+The BDK and bot project generated by the Symphony Messaging Generator makes it super easy to get started!

-To begin let's open up the code generated for you by the Symphony Generator in your favorite IDE.
+To begin let's open up the code generated for you by the Symphony Messaging Generator in your favorite IDE.
 Navigate to the BotApplication.java file:

 package com.symphony.java;